Infrastructure

 Then copy paste this code in a new file called log_schema.sql.

-CREATE TABLE IF NOT EXISTS feature_making (
+CREATE TABLE feature_making (

 stem TEXT PRIMARY KEY,